 Series/number Title Safety Guides (cont.)
-SSG-50 Operating Experience Feedback for Nuclear Installations SSG-54 Accident Management Programmes for Nuclear Power Plants SSG-61 Format and Content of the Safety Analysis Report for Nuclear Power Plants Upcoming Safety Gui des SSG-70 perational Limits and Conditions and Operating Procedures for Nuclear Power Plants SSG-71 Modifications to Nuclear Power Plants SSG-72 The Operating Organization for Nuclear Power Plants SSG-73 Core Management and Fuel Handling for Nuclear Power Plants SSG-74 Maintenance, Testing, Surveillance and In-service Inspection for Nuclear Power Plants SSG-75 Recruitment, Qualification and Training of Personnel for Nuclear Power Plants SSG-76 Conduct of Operations at Nuclear Power Plants SSG-77 Protection against Internal and External Hazards in the Operation of Nuclear Power Plants Service Series Service Series No.12 (Rev. 1) OSART Guidelines, 2015 Edition - Reference Report for IAEA Operational Safety Review Teams (OSARTs)
+SSG-50 Operating Experience Feedback for Nuclear Installations SSG-54 Accident Management Programmes for Nuclear Power Plants SSG-61 Format and Content of the Safety Analysis Report for Nuclear Power Plants SSG-77 Protection against Internal and External Hazards in the Operation of Nuclear Power Plants Upcoming Safety Gui ides SSG-70 Operational Limits and Conditions and Operating Procedures for Nuclear Power Plants SSG-71 Modifications to Nuclear Power Plants SSG-72 The Operating Organization for Nuclear Power Plants SSG-73 Core Management and Fuel Handling for Nuclear Power Plants SSG-74 Maintenance, Testing, Surveillance and In-service Inspection for Nuclear Powe Plants SSG-75 Recruitment, Qualification and Training of Personnel for Nuclear Power Plants SSG-76 Conduct of Operations at Nuclear Power Plants Service Series Service Series No.12 (Rev. 1) OSART Guidelines, 2015 Edition - Reference Report for IAEA Operational Safety Review Teams (OSARTs) Publications of the Int ternational Labour Organization ILO-OSH 2001 Guidelines on occupational safety and health management systems ILO publication Safety and health in construction ILO publication Safety in the use of chemicals at work

-^{} Above publications are bases for recommendations and suggestions in mission reports.
+Above publications are bases for recommendations and suggestions in mission reports.
 In addition to above, other IAEA Safety Standards, International Nuclear Safety Group (INSAG), Safety Reports Series, EPR Series, IAEA Safety Glossary and other publications are also used for reviews, as necessary.

-^{} OSART Guidelines gives guidance on how to prepare for and conduct an OSART mission to the host country that has invited the OSART mission and to the team members of the mission.
+OSART Guidelines gives guidance on how to prepare for and conduct an OSART mission to the host country that has invited the OSART mission and to the team members of the mission.